gaelfoppolo/gaelfoppolo.com/_posts/2018-07-09-opentype-svg-fonts.md

 ## Where can I get these gorgeous color fonts?

 Color fonts are still new and so hard to find.
-You can go to [colorsfont.wtf](colorsfont.wtf), which references most of them.
+You can go to [colorfonts.wtf](https://www.colorfonts.wtf), which references most of them.
 And if you are inspired you can even create your own with a dedicated software, [Fontself](https://www.fontself.com/).

 ## What's next?